Stones: A Material and Cultural History

 Author Information

-Geologist and gemmologist Cally Oldershaw is the first Lady Chair of the Gemmological Association of Great Britain, and former Curator of Gemstones for the Natural History Museum, London.
-She is author of more than 20 books on gemstones and other Earth science topics including volcanoes, earthquakes, oceans and seas.
+Geologist and gemmologist Cally Oldershaw was the first Lady Chair of the Gemmological Association of Great Britain, and curator of gemstones for the Natural History Museum, London.
+She is the author of more than twenty books on gemstones and other Earth science topics including volcanoes, earthquakes, oceans, and seas.
+She lives in Mid Glamorgan, Wales.

 Tab Content 6